THINGS TO DO IN BELFAST

 • Traditional favourites like soda bread with sausage, sticky toffee pudding or other regional desserts.

-• Vegan or vegetarian-friendly offerings too, reflecting Belfast’s inclusive culinary scene.
+• Vegan or vegetarian-friendly offerings reflecting Belfast’s inclusive culinary scene.

-These stops are not random—they’re selected to show off the best of Belfast’s food scene, the people behind the plates and the places where locals go.
-It’s not just eating; it’s an experience.
+These stops are not random — they’re selected to showcase the best of Belfast’s food scene, the people behind the plates and the places locals genuinely enjoy.

 Immersive Local Stories

 One of the biggest advantages of a food tour Belfast is the local guide experience.
-These guides are more than knowledgeable—they’re passionate about their city and its food heritage.
-They will walk you through neighbourhoods, introduce you to producers and share stories that connect each dish to Belfast’s past and present.
+These guides are passionate about their city and its food heritage.
+They walk you through neighbourhoods, introduce you to producers and share stories that connect each dish to Belfast’s past and present.

-For example, the tour often begins at St George’s Market, then winds through historic streets and finishes in a lively district like the Cathedral Quarter.
-By the end of the tour, you’ll not only have filled your belly, but you’ll have picked up a deeper appreciation for Belfast’s evolving food culture.
+A typical tour may begin at St George’s Market, continue through historic streets and finish in lively areas like the Cathedral Quarter.
+By the end of the tour, you’ll not only have filled your belly but gained a deeper appreciation for Belfast’s evolving food culture.

 Hidden Gems & Signature Stops

 Unlike standard restaurant visits, the best Belfast food tour includes hidden gems that even locals treasure.
-From tiny cafés and family-run delis to established pubs with a history, each stop is selected to tell a story.
+From small cafés and family-run delis to historic pubs, each stop is carefully chosen to tell a story about Belfast’s food culture.

 Perfect for Visitors & Locals